 The School District's bonded debt consists of general obligation bonds that are generally noncallable with interest payable semiannually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
-The School District repays general obligation bonds from voter-approved sales and property taxes.
+The School District repays general obligation bonds from voter-approved property taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.

-The School District's outstanding bonds from direct placements related to governmental activities of \$21,985,000.00 contain a provision that in an event of default, the State of Georgia Board of Education is authorized to withhold any state appropriation to which the district may be entitled and apply it to the payment of the principal of, premium, if any, and interest on the bonds then due.
+The School District's outstanding bonds from direct placements related to governmental activities of \$21,125,000.00 contain a provision that in the event of default, the State of Georgia Board of Education is authorized to withhold any state appropriation to which the School District may be entitled and apply it to the payment of principal, premium if any, and interest on the bonds then due.

-Of the total amount originally authorized, \$2,015,000.00 remains unissued.
+Of the total amount authorized, \$2,015,000.00 remains unissued.
 General obligation bonds currently outstanding are as follows:

-Interest Maturity Amount Description Rates Issue Date Date Amount Issued Outstanding - General Government - Series 2017 3.00 - 5.00% 10/2/2017 3/1/2033 \$ 21,985,000.00 \$ 21,985,000.00
+Description Interest Rates Issue Date Maturity Date Amount Issued Amount Outstanding General Government - Series 2017 3.00% - 5.00% 10/2/2017 3/1/2033 \$ 21,985,000.00 \$ 21,125,000.00